anibaldk/blog/_posts/2020-02-20-choosing-the-right-tools.markdown

 thumbnail: right-tools.png
 ---

+This is an excerpt which is displayed on the homepage as a summary of the post.
+It should not exceed this length of text.

 Start with the story: Much like in development itself, P.Os sometimes find themselves in the pickle of which tools to chose.

 (mention, maybe, pricing/corporate decisions)